mwilco03/Capo-Stoneo/capo-stoneo.md

 ### Highlight
 The script should be capable of identifying deviations from standard configurations, unusual network connections, and unauthorized changes to system settings.

-## 12. Monitor Same Net Communications
-### Objective
-Detect internal network activities that may signify lateral movement, internal scanning, or other malicious insider activities.

-### Method
-Analyze network traffic to identify communications that occur solely within the same subnet.
-Focus on protocols typically used for file sharing, remote execution, or administrative tasks.

-### Highlight
-Flag extensive or unusual same-subnet traffic patterns, especially those using administrative or uncommon ports.
-This could include excessive SMB, SSH, or RDP traffic within a subnet.